Introduction: What Makes a Dog Breed Rare?

 What Do Rare Dog Breeds Mean?

-A rare or obscure dog breed is a breed that is difficult to find.
-It has a significantly lower population compared to other popular dog breeds.
-It generally has fewer breeders working for its revival and limited breeding programs.
+A rare or obscure dog breed is one that is difficult to find, with a significantly lower population compared to more popular breeds.
+These breeds typically have fewer breeders working toward their revival and limited breeding programs.
 Factors like obsolete working purpose, lesser demand for the dogs, lack of novelty or ‘cute’ traits, perceived unsuitability, and specific health issues could have contributed to the breed’s dwindling numbers.

 If you plan to buy or adopt a rare dog breed, you are in for various benefits.
 Not only can your dog be an excellent conversation starter, but you also contribute to the breed’s preservation and survival.